Lake Conference Center

 A full-time nurse is on site for medication administration and minor medical needs.
 If there is a medical emergency, every effort will be made to contact you (parent/guardian) immediately.
 Your child's medical insurance (or yours) will be used first by the physician or emergency medical service.
 Silver Lake provides limited medical coverage for accidental injury, subject to the group policy terms and conditions.
 Pre-existing conditions must be covered by the parent's medical plan.
 Conferees who are not medically restricted are expected to participate fully in all activities, programs, meals, worship, and recreation.

 Silver Lake Summer Conferences provide an environment that seeks to nurture children and youth of many ability levels so that all may have the opportunity to share in the riches of our Christian Community.
-It is our sincerest wish to ensure a positive conference experience for all God’s children.
-We strongly encourage parental involvement to ensure programs and facilities meet the requirements of your individual child.
+It is our sincerest wish to ensure a positive conference experience for all God's children.
+We strongly encourage parental involvement ahead of their conference to ensure programs and facilities meet the requirements of your individual child.

 The American Camp Association has these excellent guides to preventing and coping with homesickness:

-Sometimes children experience homesickness especially if they have not been away from home or have not previously been to Silver Lake.
+Sometimes children experience homesickness, especially if they have not been away from home or have not previously been to Silver Lake.
 There are several effective ways of helping your child work through the sadness of being away from home.
 Sometimes this may take a few days, so please be prepared!
 Based on our experience with children and homesickness, we suggest the following strategies:

 We have found that children can avoid feelings of homesickness by getting involved in the conference.
 Conferees are discouraged from making telephone calls home as this invariably makes them more homesick.